What Are Diabetic Wounds?

 Banner media

-How HBOT Can Help Diabetic Wounds of the Lower Extremities
+How Hyperbaric Oxygen Therapy Can Help Diabetic Wounds of the Lower Extremities

 Deliver Oxygen Where Your Body Needs It Most

 Diabetes can impair circulation, especially in your feet and lower legs, making it harder for your body to deliver the oxygen needed for wound healing.
-HBOT dramatically increases the amount of oxygen in your blood, allowing it to reach damaged tissues and areas with poor circulation.
+Hyperbaric Oxygen Therapy (HBOT) dramatically increases the amount of oxygen in your blood, allowing it to reach damaged tissues and areas with poor circulation.
 This results in a dramatic improvement in your body’s ability to heal diabetic wounds.

 Enhance Your Body’s Natural Immune Response